 This former quarry and cement plant at Tod Inlet on Vancouver Island has over a century been transformed into one of the world’s best floral show gardens.
 The pioneering Butchart family built a home here next to their business in the early 20th century.

-Jennie Butchart went from being company chemist to garden creator in the abandoned quarry, where she developed the famous sunken garden.
-Later additions include the Japanese Garden, the Rose Garden and an Italian Garden.
+Jennie Butchart went from being a company chemist to the garden creator in the abandoned quarry, where she developed the famous sunken garden.
+Later additions include the Japanese Garden, the Rose Garden, and an Italian Garden.

-Nowadays only tall one brick kiln chimney survives the former cement works.
-The family have continued to care for the garden over the ensuing years and in 2004 the Butchart Gardens has been designated a National Historic Site of Canada.
+Nowadays only one tall brick kiln chimney survives the former cement works.
+The family has continued to care for the garden over the ensuing years and in 2004 the Butchart Gardens has been designated a National Historic Site of Canada.
 Carefully planning results in uninterrupted blooming from March through to October and the spring flowers and autumn leaves show are especially popular.